-- A. Where the term "demolish" is used it shall be construed to mean remove and legally dispose of offsite. - B. Where the term "refurbish" is used it shall be construed to mean refinish, repair and otherwise restore to like-new condition. - C. Where the term "relocate" is used it shall be construed to mean disconnect from existing utilities, move to new location and reinstall and reconnect to utilities. - D. Where the term "salvage" is used it shall be construed to mean carefully remove so as to prevent damage. - If the item is to be saved for reinstallation or relocation as part of the Work, "salvage" shall also be construed to mean clean, adjust, lubricate and otherwise restore to best possible condition without repair or refinishing.
-Otherwise, "salvage" shall mean clean item surfaces and turn over to the Owner for storage and possible future use. - E. Where the phrase "salvage in place" is used it shall be construed to mean protect in place so as to prevent damage while adjacent elements are demolished, restore to best possible condition without repair or refinishing, and modify as necessary to properly incorporate and integrate with new Work.
+- A. Where the terms "remove" or "demolish" are used they shall be construed to mean remove and legally dispose of off site. - B. Where the term "refurbish" is used it shall be construed to mean refinish, repair and otherwise restore to like-new condition. - C. Where the term "relocate" is used it shall be construed to mean disconnect from existing utilities, move to new location and reinstall and reconnect to utilities. - D. Where the terms "temporarily remove" or "salvage" are used they shall be construed to mean carefully remove so as to prevent damage. - 1.
+If the item is to be saved for reinstallation or relocation as part of the Work, "temporarily remove" and "salvage" shall also be construed to mean clean, adjust, lubricate and otherwise restore to best possible condition without repair or refinishing.
+Otherwise, these terms shall mean clean item surfaces and turn over to Owner for storage and possible future use. - E. Where the phrase "salvage in place" is used it shall be construed to mean protect in place so as to prevent damage while adjacent elements are demolished, restore to best possible condition without repair or refinishing, and modify as necessary to properly incorporate and integrate with new Work.